Yandex Cloud

 • Lo compat privileges Management console API CLI Terraform

-Disables access permission check for large objects.
-Prior to version 9.0, large objects were not covered by access permissions, so any user could access them for reading and writing.
-Enable this setting if you need compatibility with PostgreSQL versions below 9.0.
+Disables access permission checks for large objects.
+Prior to version 9.0, access permissions did not apply to large objects, allowing any user to read and write them.
+Enable this setting if you need compatibility with pre-9.0 releases of PostgreSQL.

-The setting is disabled by default (privilege checks are enabled).
+This setting is disabled by default, meaning that access permission checks are enabled.

 • Lock timeout All interfaces

-Specifies how long to wait for the lock to be released (in milliseconds).
+Specifies the waiting time (in milliseconds) for the lock to be released.
 Locks can be used for tables, indexes, rows, and other database objects.
 If the timeout for an operation has expired, the operation is aborted.

-The minimum value is 0 (disables the timeout; you can await a lock indefinitely); the maximum value is 2147483647; the default value is 1000.
+The minimum value is 0 (disables the timeout; allowing the system to wait for a lock indefinitely), the maximum is 2147483647, and the default is 1000.

-The setting applies at the Managed Service for PostgreSQL cluster level, but it can be overridden at the user level.
+The setting applies at the Managed Service for PostgreSQL cluster level, but can be overridden for individual users.

 • Log checkpoints All interfaces